 What will you photograph?
 Of course, there is no limit to that: people (portraits), landscapes, waterscapes, forest-scapes, cityscapes, architecture, street photography, events, performances, nature, plants, animals… possibilities enough.

 What do you want the photo to be about?
 What draws your attention?
-What distracts you in the scene and should be left out?
+What distracts you from the scene and should be left out?
 What do you want to make the focal point of the image?
 What message or story do you want to convey?
 What atmosphere do you feel in that place?

 These insights usually determine what the most important element in your photo will be.
 This is something you will learn only by doing.
 The answer to some of these questions will determine how you want to compose the image of the landscape in front of you.